heroespatchnotes/heroes-talents/README.md

 * `abilityId` can be used to link a talent to its related ability.
     * Talents that create a new ability will have `abilityId` of `HeroName|Active`.
 Ex: Fear the Reaper (seen above), Bolt of the Storm
     * Talents granting changes to Basic Attacks or other passive effects will have `abilityId` of `HeroName|Passive`.
 Ex: On a Pale Horse (above), Burning Rage, Executioner
+* `sort` indicates the order of talents on that level/tier
+* `icon` is the image name for the talent from game files

 ### Resources

+* Several values are pulled directly from game files using an altered version of [heroesinfo from HotsData](https://github.com/hotsdata/heroesinfo)
-* Damage and scaling numbers from dizzyMongoose's [Scaling Stats Google sheet](https://docs.google.com/spreadsheets/d/1QTStBbvf9o5RuJBeM0X1rHrQxd3PCOT4y4li3Mwu9jY/pubhtml#)
+* Most damage and scaling numbers are from dizzyMongoose's [Scaling Stats Google sheet](https://docs.google.com/spreadsheets/d/1QTStBbvf9o5RuJBeM0X1rHrQxd3PCOT4y4li3Mwu9jY/pubhtml#)

 ### Projects using heroes-talents